bhauman/figwheel-main/docs/quick_start.md

 #### Feedback is King

-Now let's demonstrate how Figwheel provides feedback while you are working.
+Now we'll take a look at the ways in which Figwheel provides feedback while you are working.

 Now that your files are being watched and compiled as you work on them, we have an opportunity to detect syntax/compile errors at an